apache/pulsar-site/release-notes/versioned/pulsar-3.0.1.md

 - [Pulsar Admin] Fast fix infinite HTTP call getSubscriptions caused by wrong topicName by @poorbarcode in [#20131](https://github.com/apache/pulsar/pull/20131)
 - [Pulsar Admin] Report earliest msg in partitioned backlog by @teabot in [#19465](https://github.com/apache/pulsar/pull/19465)
 - [Pulsar CLI] The variable producerName of BatchMsgContainer is null by @poorbarcode in [#20819](https://github.com/apache/pulsar/pull/20819)
-- [Pulsar CLI] Allow pulser-client consume create a replicated subscription by @JooHyukKim in [#20316](https://github.com/apache/pulsar/pull/20316)
+- [Pulsar CLI] Allow pulser-client consume to create a replicated subscription by @JooHyukKim in [#20316](https://github.com/apache/pulsar/pull/20316)
 - [Pulsar CLI] Fix logging noise while admin tool exit by @rdhabalia in [#19884](https://github.com/apache/pulsar/pull/19884)
-- [Client Tool] PerformanceProducer do not produce expected number of messages. by @thetumbled in [#19775](https://github.com/apache/pulsar/pull/19775)
+- [Client Tool] PerformanceProducer does not produce the expected number of messages. by @thetumbled in [#19775](https://github.com/apache/pulsar/pull/19775)

 ### Others
-- [Schema] Add admin cli for testCompatibility by @congbobo184 in [#19974](https://github.com/apache/pulsar/pull/19974)
+- [Schema] Add admin CLI for testCompatibility by @congbobo184 in [#19974](https://github.com/apache/pulsar/pull/19974)

 ### Library updates
 - Upgrade PyYaml version to 6.0.1 by @yaalsn in [#20831](https://github.com/apache/pulsar/pull/20831)